chef/chef-web-docs/content/server_ldap.md

     `ldap['system_adjective']`

-    : A descriptive name for the login system that is displayed to users in the Chef Infra Server management console.
-If a value like "corporate" is used, then the Chef management console user interface will display strings like "the corporate login server", "corporate login", or "corporate password."
+    : A descriptive name for the login system that's displayed to users in the Chef Infra Server management console.
+If a value like "corporate" is used, then the Chef management console user interface will display strings like "the corporate login server," "corporate login," or "corporate password."
 Default value: `AD/LDAP`.

       {{< warning spaces=6 >}}

       This setting **isn't** used by the Chef Infra Server.
-It is used only by the Chef management console.
+It's used only by the Chef management console.

       {{< /warning >}}